 Why we picked the Surface Book 2:

 The Surface Book’s claim to fame has always been its detachable keyboard.
-The 15-inch display contains the main processing components, and can be popped off the base to become a surprisingly thin, light, and powerful tablet.
+The 15-inch display contains the main processing components and can be popped off the base to become a surprisingly thin, light, and powerful tablet.
 The keyboard base is more of a dock, one that contains Nvidia GeForce GTX 1060 discrete graphics, and carries most of the combination’s total 90 watt-hour battery capacity.

 The Surface Book 2 also supports the latest Surface Pen, which is a great choice for creative types.
 And of course, the Surface Book 2 supports Windows 10’s Hello password-less authentication via an infrared camera and facial recognition.

-In addition, the Surface Book 2 introduced Intel’s eighth-generation Intel Core processors, specifically the Core i7-8650U quad-core CPU.
+Also, the Surface Book 2 introduced Intel’s eighth-generation Intel Core processors, specifically the Core i7-8650U quad-core CPU.
 It also comes with 16GB of RAM in all of its configurations, and up to a 1TB SSD can be selected.
 You’ll pay for all that power, starting at $2,500 for a 256GB SSD, and ramping up to $3,300 for a full 1TB of storage.

 With the GTX 1060 on hand, the Surface Book 2 makes for an incredibly fast machine for advanced applications like AutoCAD and Adobe Premier.
 It can even play modern games at Full HD (1,920 x 1,080) resolution and high graphical detail.
 Don’t buy the Surface Book 2 if you’re looking for a hardcore gaming system or a portable workstation, though, because the power supply can’t keep up when the GPU is pushed to its maximum performance.

 Our Microsoft Surface Book 2 full review